-Can’t decide between chocolate mousse or cheesecake for dessert?
-Why not combine the two into this decadent Black and White Mousse.
-This silky smooth chocolate and cheesecake swirl mousse makes a fabulous dessert for Valentine’s Day, New Year’s Eve or any dinner party.
+Can't decide between chocolate mousse or cheesecake for dessert?
+Why not combine the two into this decadent Black and White Chocolate Cheesecake Mousse?
+This silky smooth chocolate and cheesecake swirl mousse is a fabulous dessert for Valentine's Day, New Year's Eve, or any dinner party.

 The tang from the cream cheese in the cheesecake mousse is such a nice contrast to the decadently rich dark chocolate mousse and I love it.
 I hope you do too.